Terms and Conditions

 3.2 – Renewal of a RNetwork Charter Membership

 The term of the Agreement is one (1) year from the date of its acceptance by RNetwork.
-The Agreement will automatically renew each year as long as the Charter Member is current on their Monthly Membership Subscription and provided the Charter Member is in good standing and the Agreement has not been cancelled as provided herein.
+The Agreement will automatically renew each year as long as the Charter Member is current on their Monthly Minimum product purchase and provided the Charter Member is in good standing and the Agreement has not been cancelled as provided herein.

 SECTION 4 – OPERATING A RNETWORK CHARTER MEMBERSHIP